osg-htc/docs/docs/security/tokens/overview.md

 The issuer identifies the organization that issued the token.
 An issuer looks like an HTTPS URL;
-this URL must be valid and publicly accessible because it is used by services to validate the token.
+this URL must be valid and publicly accessible as they are used by site services to validate the token.
 Token issuers will be described below.

 **Subject ("sub")**